 - a.
 What is the current use of the site and adjacent properties?
 Will the proposal affect current land uses on nearby or adjacent properties?
 If so, describe.
-This project is situated in an industrial park.
-The proposal will not affect nearby properties. - b.
+The current site has no use, there were previously 3 residential homes that have since been abandoned and demolished.
+The adjacent properties are Residential, Commercial, and Retail use, this proposal will not affect current land use nearby. - b.
 Has the project site been used as working farmlands or working forest lands?
 If so, describe.
 How much agricultural or forest land of long-term commercial significance will be converted to other uses as a result of the proposal, if any?
 If resource lands have not been designated, how many acres in farmland or forest land tax status will be converted to nonfarm or nonforest use?

-- Will the proposal affect or be affected by surrounding working farm or forest land normal business operations, such as oversize equipment access, the application of pesticides, tilling, and harvesting?
-If so, how: No. - c.
+1) Will the proposal affect or be affected by surrounding working farm or forest land normal business operations, such as oversize equipment access, the application of pesticides, tilling, and harvesting?
+If so, how:

+- c.
 Describe any structures on the site.

-There is a warehouse and two storage buildings on this site.
+There are no structures on site. - d.

-d.
 Will any structures be demolished?
-If so, what?

-- e.
-What is the current zoning classification of the site?
-General Commercial and Light Industrial. - f.
+If so, what?No. - e.
+What is the current zoning classification of the site? - CO Commercial Office / Mixed Use - CG General Commercial - f.
 What is the current comprehensive plan designation of the site?

-Industrial Park

-g.
+Commercial Office / Mixed Use - g.
 If applicable, what is the current shoreline master program designation of the site?

-N/A

-- h.
+Not applicable. - h.
 Has any part of the site been classified as a critical area by the city or county?
 If so, specify.

-County GIS shows wetlands and hydric soils.
-However 2 wetland studies performed on the project both indicate that wetlands do not exist onsite. - i.
+No critical areas - i.
 Approximately how many people would reside or work in the completed project?

-There are approximately 15 employees that work at this facility.

-- j.
+There will be 3 Office like businesses within the Triplex.
+Approximately 15 to 30 people at a time will be working within the completed project. - j.
 Approximately how many people would the completed project displace?
-None. - k.
-Proposed measures to avoid or reduce displacement impacts, if any:
+Zero people will be displaced. - k.
+Proposed measures to avoid or reduce displacement impacts, if any: None.

-L. Proposed measures to ensure the proposal is compatible with existing and projected land uses and plans, if any:

-This proposal is part of a rock drilling facility located in an industrial park.
-The use proposed is permitted within the current city zoning.

-m.
-Proposed measures to reduce or control impacts to agricultural and forest lands of long-term commercial significance, if any:
+- L. Proposed measures to ensure the proposal is compatible with existing and projected land uses and plans, if any: - Project will be approved through standard land use approval, SEPA, public works approval, and other city staff approval processes. - m.
+Proposed measures to reduce or control impacts to agricultural and forest lands of long-term commercial significance, if any: None proposed.